MicrosoftDocs/SupportArticles-docs/support/windows-server/support-tools/script-inspect-the-content-of-the-wmi-repository.md

 ---
-title: Script to inspect the content of the WMI repository
+title: Scripts to inspect the content of the WMI repository
-description: Introduces a script to inspect the content of the WMI repository. ms.date: 09/30/2024
+description: Introduces a script to inspect the content of the WMI repository. ms.date: 10/08/2024
 manager: dcscontentpm
 audience: itpro
 ms.topic: troubleshooting
 ms.reviewer: kaushika
 ms.custom: sap:System Management Components\WMI management and troubleshooting, csstroubleshoot
 ---
-# Script: Inspect the content of the WMI repository
+# Scripts: Inspect the content of the WMI repository

-This article provides a script to inspect the contents of the WMI Repository.
+This article provides a script to inspect the contents of the Windows Management Instrumentation (WMI) repository.

 ## Details

-The Windows Management Instrumentation (WMI) Repository includes the following types of objects:
+The WMI repository includes the following types of objects:

-- Dynamic Classes: These classes retrieve results by executing code in a DLL or an external executable.
-The results come from a system component or an application and aren't stored in the WMI Repository.
+- Dynamic classes: These classes retrieve results by executing code in a dynamic link library (DLL) or an external executable.
+The results come from a system component or an application and aren't stored in the WMI repository.

-  - DLLs are used by Coupled Providers that run in WMIPrvSE processes.
+  - DLLs are used by coupled providers that run in *WMIPrvSE* processes.

-  - Executables are used by Decoupled Providers that run in their own processes.
+  - Executables are used by decoupled providers that run in their own processes.

-- Providers: These providers are DLL and executable registrations used by Dynamic Classes.
-Providers implement the logic that Dynamic Classes use to return the results.
+- Providers: These providers are DLL and executable registrations used by dynamic classes.
+Providers implement the logic that dynamic classes use to return the results.

-- Static Classes: These classes contain static content, typically used by components and applications to store configurations or results, such as RSOP or SCCM.
-With Static Classes, WMI is used like a database to store and retrieve this information.
+- Static classes: These classes contain static content, typically used by components and applications to store configurations or results, such as RSOP or SCCM.
+With static classes, WMI is used like a database to store and retrieve this information.

 - Namespaces: These namespaces are groupings used by all the other objects, and each namespace has a security descriptor that defines the permissions for accessing the objects within it.